dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you look the right way, you can see that the whole world is a garden.**
+**One small positive thought in the morning can change your whole day.**

-Frances Hodgson Burnett
+Anonymous